-Does the learn/work environment support and stimulate people’s natural curiosity, creativity, motivation and eagerness to learn?
-Is there a balance between the subjective personal preferences and learn/work style of people and the objective physical and digital environment dictated by the organizational configuration and management style?
+Does it enable learning and relationships, motivation and positivity, which each trigger innovation and creativity?
+Is there a culture for innovation where people are stimulated to experiment to generate new ideas and are allowed to make mistakes and learn from them?
+Is there a balance between the subjective personal preferences and learn/work style of people and the objective physical and digital environment dictated by the organisational configuration and management style?

 - Force of energy – Engagement of Spirit (Being).

 - Quality of energy – Engagement of Heart (Feeling).

 - Focus of energy – Engagement of Mind (Thinking).

 - Quantity of energy – Engagement of Body (Doing).

 Enriched environments that promote sensory, motor, cognitive, and social engagement can aid neurogenesis and prevent cognitive decline.
 Complex-place contexts (enrichment + engagement) and positive associations can help strengthen cognitive activity and reduce stress.
 The brain is malleable and can generate new connections through neurogenesis.

 The environment is a catalyst for human performance and therefore has a strategic impact on the core business of any organisation.
 But also, on the health, well-being and consciousness of people, on a body, mind, heart and spirit level.
 Consciousness is the state of being aware (or sensitive) of and responsive to one’s surroundings.